Integrated Quantile RAnk Test (iQRAT) for gene-level associations: Introduction

-These existing tests evaluate whether genetic variants are associated with differences in the mean phenotype values.
-However, genetic associations can be complex, and genetic variants can influence other aspects of the phenotype distribution than the mean.
-For instance, \cite{yang2012fto} showed that an SNP at the FTO gene locus is not only associated with the mean of body mass index (BMI) but also with its variance.
-Similarly, variance quantitative trait loci (vQTLs) have been identified \citep{brown2014genetic,pare2010use}.
-Testing for effects on higher-order moments is important as it can lead to new genetic discoveries, and point to more complex effects such as gene-gene or gene-environment interactions \citep{pare2010use,wang2019genotype}.
+\paragraph{Heterogeneous Genetic Associations} Most existing tests evaluate whether genetic variants are associated with the mean of the phenotype \citep{madsen2009groupwise,morgenthaler2007strategy,wei2014detecting}, with only a few testing for effects on the variance \citep{schultz1985levene,brown2014genetic}.
+However, genetic associations can be complex due to underlying heterogeneity in population and disease model, and the dynamic influence of gene-gene and gene-environment interactions \citep{manchia2013impact}.
+Several recent studies have reported that genetic variants can influence other aspects of the phenotype distribution than the mean.
+For instance, \cite{yang2012fto} showed that a SNP in the FTO gene is not only associated with the mean of body mass index (BMI) but also with its variance.
+Similarly, variance quantitative trait loci (vQTLs) have been identified \citep{brown2014genetic,pare2010use,wang2019genotype}.
+Identifying heterogeneous, higher order associations is a complementary way to make new genetic discoveries, and which can lead to more accurate risk stratification.

-One way to investigate complex genetic associations is to use quantile regression \citep{KoenkerBassett1978} to estimate and compare the conditional quantile functions of a trait given genetic variants while adjusting for covariates.
-Such quantile based approaches have been applied in several genetic studies \citep{briollais2014application,beyerlein2011genetic}, and reported heterogeneous quantile-specific genetic effects on many human complex traits.
+Quantile-based approaches have been applied in several genetic studies \citep{briollais2014application,beyerlein2011genetic}, which reported heterogeneous quantile-specific genetic effects on diverse complex traits.
 For example, \cite{beyerlein2011genetic} applied quantile regression to study the association between BMI and eight selected genetic variants, and found that their effect on childhood BMI is more pronounced among children with larger BMI. \cite{song2017qrank} also found that the eQTLs (expression quantitative trait loci) with heterogeneous quantile effects are associated with strong GWAS enrichment.
+Despite these significant findings for individual genetic variants, quantile-based associations have not been investigated for gene-based or set-based associations.